 As you’ve been browsing through our website, you might have noticed that we have various types of sunglasses made out of different types of material.
 And you may have found yourself wondering what exactly the differences are between our different models and their respective materials.
 Well, we're here to explain!

 Metal vs. Injection vs. Acetate

-SHACKLETON, for example, has a metal frame with an acetate trim around the lenses and on the tips of each temple (the "arms").
+SHACKLETON, for example, has a metal frame with a polycarbonate trim around the lenses and on the tips of each temple (the "arms").
 Models such as NEW DEPP and LIV are handcrafted out of acetate in various colorways.
 And then there are HOBBES and MAKALU, which are made out of a material called Swiss TR90 and are two of our injection models.

 What exactly is the difference between injection and acetate sunglasses?

 Injections sunglasses are named so because they are made by injecting the liquified Swiss TR90 material into a mold.

 Acetate is actually called cellulose acetate and is a plant-based plastic—yes, plastic.
 However, cellulose acetate is a non-petroleum-based plastic that is made from wood fibers and natural cotton, meaning that it is made from renewable resources.

 Okay, yeah, that’s pretty cool.
 But you say that they are handcrafted.
 What’s that all about?

 Yes, our acetate sunglasses are all handcrafted.
 Basically what happens is we start out with a large block consisting of layers upon layers of acetate.
 Then we carefully slice the individual parts, hand polish them, and assemble the frame into its beautiful entirety.

 What else do we need to know about injection vs. acetate?